-Blue-sky days.
-Warm evenings.
-Many, many openings: this summer in Perth is looking like another ripper.
+Blue-sky days, warm evenings and another roll call of new openings to tick off, revisit and discuss with your friends in person and over Whatsapp: this summer in Perth is looking like another ripper.
 While P-Town is home to plenty of big-night-out bars and restaurants, not every outing needs to be a direct hit to your back pocket.
-For a tenner or less – and sometimes nothing at all – you can listen to some live music, soak up some art and help earn some eating credits for the tasty (well-priced) snacks you’re about to eat.
+For a tenner or less – and sometimes nothing at all – you can listen to great music, soak up some art and help earn some eating credits for the tasty (well-priced) snacks you’re about to eat.
 Happy holidays, Perth.

 Snack on tacos by the beach